N. Michael Goecke

 As an African American and African Studies graduate student, I had various opportunities to put research into practice.
 As a Master's student, I was invested in re-envisioning South Carolina Humanities' classrooms in ways that would ethically and responsively incorporate community members ways of being, speaking, and knowing into the curricula.
 Through my experiences working at the African American and African Studies Community Extension Center--first as a Graduate Administrative Assistant and later as a Graduate Teaching Assistant, I developed programs that focused on community-based curriculum that placed young people in conversation with community elders, descendants of historical leaders, politicians, and grassroots' organizers.

-(Derrick White, MA in AAAS at OSU, 1999, Faculty Member, History Department at Dartmouth College)
+- Faculty Member, History Department at Dartmouth College

 "I had a very positive and well-nuanced experience with the Department.
 Coming into the program, I had previous coursework in Political Science and African American Studies at the undergraduate level, but I had not had any in-depth coursework in the many topics offered in the program.
 Because of its interdisciplinary design, I was exposed to topics beyond my social studies concentration, including the history of the diaspora and several theory courses.
 Outside of the coursework, my interactions in the Department with faculty, staff, and my fellow students were very positive.
 Though the two years passed rather quickly, it genuinely felt like a family environment reaching beyond just the students in AAAS, but also incorporating other students from programs across the university.
 Because of the warmth of the people at Ohio State and in the AAAS Department in particular, my transition from a smaller regional university as an undergraduate to the very large Ohio State campus was seamless.
 I feel very strongly that the academic rigor, research opportunities, and my Southern Africa study abroad experience left me well-prepared for my later PhD program in Sociology.
 I was supported in all of my research and academic aspirations, and it was never difficult for me to seek advice from a number of faculty members as they made themselves accessible to students."